 The businesses winning at marketing in Q4 are the ones who started in Q1 and didn't stop.

 Pixels fire, tracking gets verified, creative goes live.
 The algorithm is learning.
-You will see activity but inconsistent results.
+You'll see activity but inconsistent results.
 This is normal.
 Do not touch the budget.
 Do not pause the campaign.
 Let the data accumulate.

 You have real data now.
 Which creative is winning?
 Which audience segment converts?
 What does your cost-per-lead look like?
 This is when real optimization happens.
 Creative gets refreshed, audiences get refined, landing pages get tested.
 Results start to improve.

 The algorithm knows who to target.
 You know what creative works.
 Your backend has had time to process leads and show you conversion rate.
-Now you scale what is working.
+Now you scale what's working.
 This is when cost per acquisition drops and volume increases.
 This is the payoff everyone wants on day one.

 They evaluate month one results against month three expectations, decide marketing is broken, and start over.
 Then they repeat the same cycle with a new agency or a new channel.
 The 90 days never gets finished because it keeps restarting at day one.

 The best use of that first 90-day window is not watching the ad dashboard.
-It is fixing your backend so that when the volume comes, it converts.
+It's fixing your backend so that when the volume comes, it converts.

 - Build your follow-up sequences so every lead gets contacted within 60 seconds automatically.